nadia16-tan/Java-full-course/src/main/java/module04/README.md

 By completing this module, you should:

-* Understand how methods work deeply
+- Understand how methods work deeply
-* Build reusable programming logic
+- Build reusable programming logic
+- Structure software more effectively
-* Break large problems into smaller tasks
+- Break larger problems into smaller components
-* Improve software structure
-* Write cleaner code
+- Write cleaner, maintainable Java code
-* Prepare for object-oriented programming
+- Prepare for advanced object-oriented programming

 ---

 # 🏆 Success Mindset

-Methods are foundational to professional software development.
+Methods are one of the core foundations of software engineering.

-Every major application relies on reusable functions to remain scalable, readable, and maintainable.
+They power:

+- APIs
+- Automation systems
+- Backend architectures
+- Game systems
+- Data pipelines
+- Enterprise applications

-Master methods thoroughly before progressing.
+Master methods thoroughly — reusable logic is essential for professional development.